omega-hub/signac/README.md

 ### CsvLoader ###
 > extends [Loader]

+An extention of loader used to open simple CSV files.
 --------------------------------------------------------------------------------
 ### Hdf5Loader ###
 > extends [Loader]

+An extention of loader used to open simple hdf5 format files

 --------------------------------------------------------------------------------
 ### FireLoader ###
 > extends [Loader]

+Variation of the hdf5loader with support for loading from multi-part files.

 --------------------------------------------------------------------------------
 ### BinaryLoader ###